ska-telescope/ska-data-lifecycle/README.md

 #### Manual

-Alternatively, the relevant docker compose commands can be mixed and matched to achieve the same result as the above make targets:
+Alternatively, the following relevant docker compose commands can be mixed and matched to achieve the same result as the above make targets:

 ```sh